 - small bunch of chives

-- If you don't have any cooked leftover potatoes, start by cooking the potatoes.
-Let cool slightly until you are able to hold them without burning your fingers, then peel them, halve them if large, and slice the halves thickly.
+- Potatoes: If you don't have any leftover potatoes, start by cooking the potatoes.
+Let cool slightly, peel, cube, or thickly slice them.
 Set aside.

-- Chop the onion and the garlic cloves.
-Heat the oil in a large skillet.
-Add the ground beef and stir for a few minutes.
-Add the onion and the garlic and cook until the onions are translucent and the ground beef lightly browned.
+- Add the onion and the garlic and cook until the onions are translucent and the ground beef lightly browned for about 5 minutes.

 - Chop vegetables: In the meantime, halve the zucchini lengthwise and slice the halves.
 Chop the bell pepper into cubes.
 Add both to the skillet and fry for 2-3 minutes.